 For years I’d tried to grow a decent vegetable garden.
-It was the high cost of fresh basil—$3.50 for a few measly, wilted fresh basil leaves, ditto for a pound of somewhat reddish tomatoes and mostly pink strawberries—that prompted me to try.
+It was the high cost of fresh basil—$3.50 for a few measly, wilted basil leaves, ditto for a pound of somewhat reddish tomatoes, and mostly pink strawberries—that prompted me to try.

 I started with tomatoes, basil, and peppers (a salsa garden!).
-In no time, I added zucchini and cucumbers to my repertoire—even corn one year.
+In no time, I added zucchini and cucumbers to my repertoire—even corn ane strawberries one year.

 But I have to be honest.
-My harvests have ranged from disappointing to mediocre.
-Only that one year did my garden produce enough to share with others.
+My harvests ranged from disappointing to mediocre.
+Only that one year did my garden produce so well, we had enough to share with others.
 I’m still trying to remember how I did that.
-So far, I’ve been unable to duplicate the results.

 Oh, the effort

-While I love the concept of a garden that’s not only nice to look at but actually produces something we can eat, I’m not 100% in love with the anxiety, pressure, guilt, backaches, leg cramps, and fear of needing hip replacements.
+While I love the concept of a garden that’s not only nice to look at but actually produces the food we enjoy eating.
+I’m not 100% in love with the anxiety, pressure, guilt, backaches, leg cramps, and fear of needing hip replacements.